Guide to churches in Aegina island, Greece

 Aigina, one of the most charming islands of the Saronic is home to a fine collection of monasteries and churches that reflect the ancient history of the island with many myths about the saints.
 Religious festivals are organized throughout the year, but the most important takes place on the feast day of Agios Nektarios, on November 9th.

-At a 15 minutes walk from the port of Aigina you can reach the impressive underground church of Panagia Faneromeni, one of the most unique pilgrimages of the island that houses the miraculous icon of the Virgin.
-According to a legend, the building that was to be erected right on top of the church, remained unfinished due to a vision that the architect saw telling him that he had to dig instead of building.
-The next day that he begun working underground he found the beautiful icon.
+At a 15-minutes walk from the port of Aigina, you can reach the impressive underground church of Panagia Faneromeni, one of the most unique pilgrimages of the island that houses the miraculous icon of the Virgin.
+According to a legend, the building that was to be erected right on top of the church remained unfinished due to a vision that the architect saw telling him that he had to dig instead of building.
+The next day that he began working underground he found the beautiful icon.

-A significant religious monument in Aegina is the known Omorfi Ekklisia (beautiful church) a small 13th century chapel dedicated to Agioi Theodoroi.
+A significant religious monument in Aegina is the known Omorfi Ekklisia (beautiful church) a small 13th-century chapel dedicated to Agioi Theodoroi.
 It is located close to the town and houses superb frescoes.
 It coexists harmonically with the enchanting environment and is kept locked most of the days.
-In the area of Ancient Aphaia, on a salient location, amidst the pine tree forest visitors will see the female monastery of Agios Minas.
+In the area of Ancient Aphaia, on a salient location, amidst the pine-tree forest visitors will see the female monastery of Agios Minas.
 It is a shelter for many faithful who seek for personal spirituality and peace.
-The beautifully built church of Agios Nikolaos, the Mitropolis of Aegina can be seen from the port along with some other whitewashed chapels that stand on the seafront promenade.
+The beautifully built church of Agios Nikolaos, the Metropolis of Aegina can be seen from the port along with some other whitewashed chapels that stand on the seafront promenade.